Inela Selimovic

 Research and teaching center on 20th and 21st century Latin American literature and cinema.

-Much of my recent research deals with contemporary Argentine literature and cinema while engaging with affect, cultural memory, gender, political dissent, and intermediality.
+Much of my recent research engages with contemporary Argentine literature and cinema while highlighting gender, political dissent, cultural memory, intermediality, multisensoriality, and affect.
+I have authored two books and co-edited four.

 My first book, Affective Moments in the Films of Martel, Carri, and Puenzo (Palgrave Macmillan, 2018), studies the subtle tensions between affect and emotions as terrains of sociopolitical significance in several prominent Argentine women filmmakers’ aesthetically heterogeneous films.
 Such tensions significantly relate to the films’ core arguments, signaling these directors’ novel insights into complex manifestations of memory, desire, and violence.

-My second book studies the intersection between marginality and sensescapes in Paula Markovitch’s films.
+The intersection between marginality and sensescapes in Paula Markovitch’s films is at the heart of my second monograph.
 The Cinema of Paula Markovitch: Contested Marginality (Edinburgh University Press, forthcoming) probes the director’s explorations of differently marginalized dwellers and their sensescapes as a vital feature of her oeuvre.
 By inviting the viewer into the socioemotional layers of homeless sites, hospice-like spaces, assisted-suicide intersubjectivities, and political displacements, Markovitch revitalizes the complexity of the margins in novel and expansive ways.
 Such aesthetic considerations of the margins also bring to light fecund modes for broader sociocultural critiques in Markovitch’s films.

-Working on my first two books inspired additional collaborations with my colleagues from Latin America, the Netherlands, Spain, and the United Kingdom.
-I have co-edited (with Philippa Page and Camilla Sutherland) The Feeling Child: Affect and Politics in Latin American Literature and Film (Lexington Books Press, 2018) and (with Jorge González del Pozo) Inusuales. hogar, sexualidad y política en el cine hispano (Iberoamericana/Vervuert, 2020), and Encuentros fortuitos.
-Agencialidad en conflicto y poder en movimiento en el cine hispano (Iberoamericana/Vervuert, 2023).
+Working on my first two books inspired additional collaborations with my colleagues from the United Kingdom, Holland, Italy, Latin America, and Spain.
+These collaborations resulted in several co-edited books, including The Feeling Child: Affect and Politics in Latin American Literature and Film (Bloomsbury, 2018), Inusuales: hogar, sexualidad y política en el cine hispano (Iberoamericana/Vervuert, 2020), Encuentros fortuitos.
+Agencialidad en conflicto y poder en movimiento en el cine hispano (Iberoamericana/Vervuert, 2023), and Imágenes de aflicción (Iberoamericana/Vervuert, forthcoming).

-I also recently co-edited a special issue (with Camilla Sutherland), “Interrupted Frames: Gender and Intermediality,” for Mistral: Journal of Latin American Women’s Intellectual & Cultural History (Fall 2023).
-The issue explores the ways in which Latin American women artists have generated singular intermedial relations with other artforms, particularly literature, photography, sculpture, painting, audio recordings, and video.
+In 2023, I also co-edited a special issue (with Camilla Sutherland), “Interrupted Frames: Gender and Intermediality,” in Mistral: Journal of Latin American Women’s Intellectual & Cultural History.
+The issue explores the ways in which Latin American contemporary artists have generated singular intermedial relations with films, fiction, photography, painting, audio recordings, and video.

-Beyond my academic pursuits, I have conducted, and published on, several human rights-related projects at home and abroad.
-I have also been seconded to work at The United Nations Security Council, The International Tribunal for the former Yugoslavia, The United Nations High Commissioner for Refugees.
-I have participated in the Albright Institute on several occasions.
+Beyond my academic pursuits, I have conducted several human rights-related projects at home and abroad.
+Some of these projects took place at The United Nations Security Council (UNSC), The International Tribunal for the former Yugoslavia (ICTY), and The United Nations High Commissioner for Refugees (UNHCR).
 These undertakings have remained an inspirational force for my interdisciplinary research and teaching efforts.

-I believe in pedagogical dynamism that encourages critical thinking, academic rigor, and meaningful creativity in and among my students.
-My teaching focuses on Spanish language courses and Latin American literature, culture, and cinema.
+In terms of teaching, I believe in pedagogical dynamism that encourages critical thinking, academic rigor, and meaningful creativity in and among my students.

 Education